hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

     * EC Key generation will have to happen before a node can join the network.
 * A new node added to an existing network will need to be given a state from an existing node after the network has adopted the address book containing the new node.
+* If a node is added, removed, or updated in the address book and the candidate roster is not adopted in the next software upgrade, the change is not applied.
+    * New nodes will not be added until the candidate roster containing them is adopted.
+    * Removed nodes will show up as down nodes until the candidate roster containing them is adopted.
+    * Updated nodes will not have their changes applied until the candidate roster containing them is adopted.
+* config only software upgrades can be used to trigger the adoption of a candidate roster, if the candidate roster has received enough yes votes.

 Implications Of Completion